Blockstream/satellite/doc/hardware.md

 instead of a traditional dielectric oscillator (DRO) LNB.

 If you would like (or you need) to use a less stable LNB, it can also be used.
-The disadvantage is that this will increase the changes of eventually losing the signal, and so it will degrade the reliability of your setup.
+The disadvantage is that it will likely reduce the reliability of your setup (for example, increase the bit error rate).

-Please note also that, in case you are using an SDR-based setup, a **Universal LNB** may pose extra difficulties.
+A common LNB option is the so-called **Universal Ku band LNB**.
+However, please note that, if you are using an SDR-based setup, a **Universal LNB** may pose extra difficulties.
 Please refer to the [explanation regarding Universal LNBs](#universal-lnb).
-This limitation **does not** apply when using a Linux USB receiver or a Standalone demodulator.
+This limitation **does not** apply when using the Linux USB or Standalone receiver options.

 Lastly, to avoid confusion, please note that *LNBF* and *LNB* often refer to the same thing.
 You can find further information [later in this page](#lnb-vs-lnbf).